-The introduction in Europe in 2020 of the EU Taxonomy Regulation signaled an important step for AMG as this regulation officially recognizes that enabling of CO, reduction can be classified as an economic activity that significantly contributes to environmental objectives.
-The Supervisory Board has witnessed over the years the development and growth of AMG's ECO, RP portfolio (as explained in the 2021 Letter to Shareholders) as one of the cornerstones of AMG's ESG Strategy.
-The Supervisory Board fully supports the Management Board's approach to actively contribute to CO2 reduction on two levels, first by reducing its (Scope 1 & 2) CO2 emissions through a variety of measures and target-setting (as explained in the Sustainability Report) and second, by enabling its customers (i.e., end-users of its products and technologies) to reduce CO2 emissions by using AMG's products through its ECO, RP portfolio.
-AMG believes that this two-pronged approach benefits all stakeholders, and the Supervisory Board is confident that AMG will be at the forefront of ESG developments as a result.
+In our report for 2021, we highlighted the introduction in Europe in 2020 of the EU Taxonomy Regulation that signaled an important step for AMG as this regulation officially recognizes that enabling of CO, reduction can be classified as an economic activity that significantly contributes to environmental objectives.
+We also stated that the Supervisory Board had witnessed over the years the development and growth of AMG's ECO2RP portfolio (as further explained in this Annual Report and the 2022 Letter to Shareholders) as one of the cornerstones of AMG's ESG Strategy.
+In 2021 we stated that the Supervisory Board fully supports the Management Board's approach to actively contribute to CO3 reduction on two levels, first by reducing its (Scope 1 & 2) CO, emissions through a variety of measures and target-setting and second, by enabling its customers (i.e., end-users of its products and technologies) to reduce CO, emissions by using AMG's products through its ECO2RP portfolio.
+AMG believes that this twopronged approach benefits all stakeholders, and the Supervisory Board is confident that AMG will be at the forefront of ESG developments as a result.
+These statements ring true and are fully valid as of today.

-All of these developments came to fruition alongside the Supervisory Board's review of the climate change risks AMG is facing which are further discussed in the Risk Report (pages 18-23).
+As first initiated in 2021, also in 2022 the Supervisory Board reviewed the climate change risks AMG is facing which are further discussed in the Risk Report (pages 20-25).
 In its climate change risk assessment, AMG's business operations and financial performance as pursued via AMG's three segments, Clean Energy Materials, Critical Minerals and Critical Materials Technologies, are reviewed based on the notion that climate change has the potential to affect companies in two ways.
 First: physical risk, i.e., climate change - rising sea levels, extreme weather, water shortages - may directly (physically) threaten valuable company assets.
-Second: transitory risk, i.e., global efforts to reduce $CO_2$ emissions or otherwise mitigate the effects of climate change could affect the value of company assets in a major way.
-The Supervisory Board is discussing and actively monitoring how the reduction of $CO_2$ emissions coupled with the increased deployment of clean and energy efficient technologies and their rapidly declining costs could impact AMG's business operations and financial performance.
+Second: transition risk, i.e., global efforts to reduce CO_2 emissions or otherwise mitigate the effects of climate change could affect the value of company assets in a major way.
+The Supervisory Board is discussing and monitoring how the reduction of CO_2 emissions coupled with the increased deployment of clean and energy efficient technologies and their rapidly declining costs could impact AMG's business operations and financial performance.